eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the RuntimeFacade gets a requests to create a workload, the RuntimeFacade shall:
 * start the WorkloadControlLoop waiting for WorkloadCommands
 * request the create of the workload by sending a create command to the WorkloadControlLoop
-* return a new workload object containing a WorkloadCommandChannel to communicate with the WorkloadControlLoop
+* return a new workload object containing a WorkloadCommandSender to communicate with the WorkloadControlLoop

 Rationale:
 The task handling stop and update commands is needed to ensure maintaining the order of the commands for a workload while not blocking Ankaios to wait until one command is complete.